canyavuzkurt/booking-case-study/README.md

 Example data is in resources/data.sql.
 It will not be automatically inserted since it is mainly for in-memory database.

 ## How to Use Easily
 While this is a Rest API implementation and therefore lacks any GUI, SpringDoc provides a way to more easily use the endpoints. http://localhost:8080/ will redirect to the SpringDoc page.
+IMPORTANT: For body, SpringDoc sents its requests with newline character which is not accepted by the application.
+Request body should be edited to be a single line for the request to be accepted.